Nepo26/Onibas-Grant/README.md

 <!-- Comment -->
 # Onibas-Grant

-A place to store most part of my test codes related to myIEC(Introducao a Engenharia de Computacao)'s project.
+A place to store most part of my test codes related to my IEC(Introducao a Engenharia de Computacao)'s project.
 Which consisted of the attempt to intercommunicate a raspberry pi, a camera, a telegram bot, and a servo motor (to open a lock).

 ## Original Idea